Klebert-Engineering/zsomeip/README.md

 Application names can be mapped to IDs in the configuration files.
 If you use the same identifier in your code (see APP_NAME below), your app is assigned the matching ID, making it easier to understand logs.
 Make sure that app names are unique for all running zsomeip instances.

+SOME/IP supports UDP (unreliable) and TCP (reliable) transport protocols.
+In the configuration files, service port configuration determines the protocol.
+It must match the reliability setting of the method definition in your code, see USE_TCP below.

 Application names are not related to offered services, event groups, or other configuration elements, with one exception: you can specify which application should serve as routing manager by using the optional "routing" key in the configuration files.

 Make sure the IDs used in your zsomeip controller are the same as in the configuration file, e.g. by creating the necessary defines: